hi-jin/logseq-ask-pdf/README.md

 - Supports asking both text and image highlights
 - Use the entire PDF as context
 - Seamless integration with Logseq's UI
+- Compatible with OpenAI API and local models that are OpenAI API-compatible

 ## Installation